shaneholloman/zensical-docs/docs/setup/search.md

     Zensical ships a completely new search engine that we've written from scratch and we're eager to hear your feedback!
 We're continuously working on it, and will release it as a [standalone Open Source project] in 2026.

+!!! warning "Search is currently only available in English"

+    At the moment, the search interface is not localized, since it's an entirely new implementation.
+Thus, it does not make sense for us to carry over the search localization from Material for MkDocs, as its tightly coupled to the old search implementation, and we're still changing too much.

+    This does not impact multi-lingual search.

   [offline]: offline.md
   [standalone Open Source project]: https://zensical.org/about/roadmap/#search-and-discovery